John-Ling/johnling.me/posts/Free-Hosting-Thats-Not-Actually-a-Scam/content.md

 This setup hinges on the fact that to Oracle's system you're using one of the free VPSs they assign to you since we've replicated the hardware setup.

-I currently only use 1 VPS and I haven't been charged at all
+I currently only use 1 VPS and I haven't been charged at all*

 ![alt text](/images/blog/Free-Hosting-Thats-Not-Actually-a-Scam/image-8.png)
 _My invoice for December.
 You can find this on the Oracle Cloud website._

 Anyway's hopefully this guide can help you deploy your app, start learning Linux, host your game server or whatever you intend to do.
 You'll be able to do all of these things at once for absolutely free.

+*See my update at the top of this article

 <br>
 <br>